Attention-Deficit/Hyperactivity Disorder (ADHD)

 Whether your child will need to take medications depends on many things, including the severity of his symptoms.
 If symptoms are mild, the medical team might recommend counseling, behavior therapy or social skills training.

-If symptoms are moderate to severe and causing problems at home or at school, your doctor may prescribe medicines.
+If symptoms are moderate to severe and causing problems at home or at school, your primary care provider may prescribe medicines.
 Please talk with your child's healthcare provider about the best approach based on your child's condition.

 There are three types of medication used to control the symptoms of ADHD: